siyia2/mounter_elite/README.md

 ## ELITE IMAGE MOUNTER

 Simple asf bash script, that allows you to mount `ISOs` and/or to `convert` `BIN/IMG` files to `ISO`.
-Path input supports `Tab Completion`, just point it to the correct path and shoot enter.
+Path prompt supports `Tab Completion`, just point it to the correct path and shoot enter.
 You can add multiple mount or conversion paths, all valid paths are mounted under `/mnt/` and `all conversions happen in the original file directory`.

 I have also provided options to unmount the mounted `ISO` or `ISOs` and a choice for opening the `/mnt/` directory directly from the script.